 Should Murphy be in the Hall of Fame?
 Where should he rate among the great center fielders in baseball history?

 That’s why his status as a Hall of Famer and all-time great is on shaky ground.
-Henderson and Dawson are great players, transcendent players.
-But Lemon and Evans, well they were very good, but neither is in the Hall of Fame, and neither are particularly top candidates.
+Henderson and Dawson are transcendent players.
+But Lemon and Evans, while they were very good, neither is in the Hall of Fame, and neither are particularly top candidates.
 Marginal candidates yes, but based on the numbers neither Lemon nor Evans will likely ever get a Hall of Fame plaque.

-Our list of the Top 100 Center Fielders of All-Time has Lemon at #20 and Murphy at #25.
-Evans is a right fielder, where he rates 14th among a tougher group of competition.
-A few of the center fielders we have ahead of Murphy are Kenny Lofton, Jim Edmonds, and Carlos Beltran.
-Then there’s Fred Lynn (a peak candidate) and Johnny Damon (a career value candidate), but there’s also Jim Wynn and Willie Davis, two excellent center fielders whom very few are arguing are Hall of Famers.
+Our list of the Top 100 Center Fielders of All-Time has Lemon at #18 and Murphy at #25.
+A few of the center fielders we have ahead of Murphy are Kenny Lofton (#9), Carlos Beltran (#10), and Jim Edmonds (#14).
+Then there’s #24 Fred Lynn (a peak candidate) and #26 Johnny Damon (a career value candidate), but there’s also Jim Wynn (#16) and Willie Davis (#15), two excellent center fielders that very few are arguing as Hall of Famers.

-But regardless of how our ratings see Murphy, the former two-time MVP certainly has his share of supporters.
+Regardless of how our ratings see Murphy, the former two-time MVP has his share of supporters.

 “I can’t imagine that Joe DiMaggio was a better all-around player than Dale Murphy,” Nolan Ryan said.